 Grieving is a process, and it takes time.
 That is just the way of it.
 When mixed with conscious choices and effort, the experiences in our daily lives can shift, as well as our emotions.
 We eventually can find ourselves back in our routines and choosing life and even joy.
 And if not, it may be time for professional intervention.
 Do not let your grief continue without your care and attention.
 When doing so, and it’s not changing, get help.

 3. Get support

 Find people who can support you and listen while you speak of your grief, speak about your loved one, your memories, your confusion.
 Request their silent listening.
 Often people just want to know how to help and feel awkward not knowing, so help you and help them by honestly requesting what you need.
 Keep looking until you find those people.
 Take yourself to support groups where they do understand because they share similar circumstances.
-(Al-anon, Nar-anon, Parents of Addicted Loved Ones, NAMI, etc)
+(BALM, Al-anon, Nar-anon, PAL, NAMI, etc)

 Your loved one is under the layers of addiction but that doesn’t mean they are gone.
 They can always be found in your heart, at least.
 Remember the love shared and savor it.
 Addiction does not change that kind of love, and it does not change good memories.
 Cherish those positive memories, record them in a journal, create a scrapbook of photos, whatever you can to hold your memories dear so you can remember times that filled your heart with love and joy.
 That was real too!